zzt93/syncer/README.md

   can't handle it and cause duplicate data soon or later.
 - Multiple consumer can share a common connection to same data source, i.e. MySQL/MongoDB, to reduce the burden of remote master
+- Automatically skip synced item for consumers according to register info

 ---